 Holly bushes

-Holly shrubs – ilex – are evergreen or deciduous plants that will add a lovely splash of color from their fruit, which is normally red.
-Holly with berries in snow
+Holly shrubs – ilex – are evergreen or deciduous plants that will add a lovely splash of color to their fruit, which is normally red.

-This festive plant is associated with Christmas because of the colors and has waxy leaves and is very easy to grow and take care of.
+This festive plant is associated with Christmas because of its colors.
+It has waxy leaves and is very easy to grow and take care of.
 Check your hardiness zones on holly plants, since they can vary.
 Some are cold hardy down to zone 4 or lower.

 It can be trimmed into a hedge, or left as a shrub. (shrubs will give more flowers since the growing tips will not be trimmed off like they will in a hedge.)